Menu

 Image by: Collection Christophel / Alamy Stock Photo

 Set against the backdrop of China’s preparations for the 2008 Olympics, the film contrasts the country’s modern, outward-facing image with this forgotten, struggling community, seemingly left behind by progress.
-Indeed the gradual demolition of the town, its abandoned zoo and the packs of stray dogs, many of which have been left behind by their owners who have been forced to leave in search of better opportunities, appear to serve as metaphors of the Chinese government’s treatment of its people.
+Indeed the gradual demolition of the town, its abandoned zoo and the packs of stray dogs, many of which have been left behind by their owners who have been forced to leave in search of better opportunities, appear to serve as metaphors for the Chinese government’s treatment of its people.

 The film evokes the atmosphere of Clint Eastwood’s Pale Rider